 Jesus says that we should humble ourselves.
 He says that we should be like little children (who had no status or importance, at all, in his day).
 He says that we should be servants of each other.
 And Jesus doesn’t say these things once or twice, he says them over and over again.
 (I have listed some of the verses where Jesus talks about humility at the end of this article.)

 We may have the idea that someone who is humble will not be noticed.
 I would suggest that, in today’s culture, someone who is genuinely humble will be noticed.
 In fact they will really stand out.
-The question is; Am I ready to stand out?